alienscience/multi-methods/README.md

 * Slow, O(N) virtual function calls and copy constructor calls where N is the number of arguments.
 * Limited to a maximum 3 arguments.
 * Generates O(N^2) classes where N is the number of argument types (-O2).
+* For class hiearchies, the visitor pattern must be used to add arguments.

 And the following advantages:
 * Simple, header only (<250 lines).
 * Macro free.
 * Does not require a class hierarchy.
+Methods can be dispatched on primitive types.

 ## Example